ValerySidorin/fujin/protocol.md

 ### Direction
 Server -> Client
 ### Description
 A message propagated by the server in a client-opened reader QUIC stream.
+Message meta length is returned from `CONNECT READER` response.
 ### Syntax
 `[3, <message meta>, <message payload>]`
 where: